evan-buss/openbooks/README.md

 a terminal interface.
 In server mode the application runs as a web application that you can visit in your browser.

 Double clicking the executable will open the UI in your browser.
 In the future it may use [webviews](https://developer.microsoft.com/en-us/microsoft-edge/webview2/) to provide a "native-like" desktop application.

 ## Development

 ### Install the dependencies

-- `go get`
+- `go mod tidy`
 - `cd server/app && npm install`
 - `cd ../..`
 - `go run main.go`